Fishing on Romney Marsh

 2 miles approx

-It is possible to fish these stretches of the canal without being a member of the relevant clubs by obtaining a day permit.
+It may be possible to fish some of these stretches of the canal without being a member of the relevant clubs by obtaining a day permit.
 Please contact the individual fishing clubs for more information on day permit fishing and how to obtain one.

 Royal Military Canal